siulong/peony/README.md

 ### **Porting to other distros**

+Peony provides some build options for trying to keep the build depencies simpler.
+For example, there are sevaral macros defined in [common.pri](common.pri).
+While building peony, it will attempt to find existed build depencies and set related macros for them.
+If a developer only wants to port peony without special depencies porivided by UKUI/KYSDK, or is porting whole UKUI/KYSDK, it's usually meaningful to help the developer know how peony handles the project building and implements function in different way.

 It is a little chalange for porting peony to other distros.
 If you want to try, please make sure the distro's qt's version is higher than 5.6, and glib's version is higher than 2.48.
+We recommend to build peony with Qt5.12 or later, glib2.0 2.64 or later, KF5(window system/screens) 5.68 or later.

 Note that although most of installtions of peony is implemented by qmake and make, I used some featrues provided by debhelper, which is the package tool in debian.
 That means it is better to know how to do those things without debhelper in other distros, too.